top of page

 butternut squash arancini AKA fried deliciousness

 Arancini are fried risotto balls!
 They are simultaneously creamy and crispy.
 When I was in Sicily, vendors on the streets were selling arancini that were as big as softballs and filled with a variety of cheeses and meats.
 I make my arancini smaller while at home in Charleston, SC, about the size of a golf ball.
 My arancini have a Carolina gold rice risotto base, with thinned-out butternut squash soup as the cooking liquid for the risotto.
-I used 4 cups of the soup, which you can find a recipe for here.
 I use Olinda olive oil in my risotto recipe, but I use vegetable oil for frying.
-I recommend eating these atop whipped goat cheese for a showstopping appetizer.
-You may even serve them on a salad...move over, croutons.
-Or, straight off the cooling rack... that is what I do.
-You can make these butternut squash arancini ahead and reheat them in a 400-degree oven as needed.
+I recommend eating these atop whipped goat cheese for an appetizer that will make you and your guests smile.

 butternut squash arancini